Bromham, Wiltshire: Chittoe

 Primitive Methodists built a chapel in the centre of Chittoe in 1840.
 Enthusiastic singing by the Methodists could be heard from within the Anglican church after it was built nearby, so in 1882 the chapel was dismantled and rebuilt at Chittoe Heath, not far from the Devizes road (now the A342).
 A schoolroom was added at the rear of the chapel in 1914.
 As of 2016 the chapel is still in use and is served by the minister of Melksham United Church.

-The Church of St Mary, Chittoe, was erected in 1845 and a district (which included Westbrook) was created for it the next year.
-Previously the hamlet had been a detached part of the parish of Bishops Cannings and villagers had to travel to the church there for marriages and burials, using a trackway called the "Burying Road".
+The Church of St Mary, Chittoe, was built in 1845 to designs of T. H. Wyatt.
+A district (which included Westbrook) was created for it the next year.
+Previously, the hamlet had been a detached part of the parish of Bishops Cannings and villagers had to travel to the church there for marriages and burials, using a trackway called the "Burying Road".
 For burials this requirement was relaxed at the end of the 18th century, but weddings were still conducted at Cannings until the new church was brought into use.
 Chittoe parish was enlarged in 1864 to include Sandy Lane, taking areas from Derry Hill and Bromham parishes.

 In 1980 the church was declared redundant, and its parish and benefice were united with Bromham; subsequently the church and vicarage at Chittoe were converted to private residences.